Some Hearts

 Some Hearts is the debut studio album by American singer and songwriter Carrie Underwood.
 It was released on November 15, 2005, by Arista Nashville.
 The album was recorded shortly after Underwood's win on American Idol and marked her transition from television fame to mainstream country music.
-Blending contemporary country and pop influences, Some Hearts features production from Mark Bright and Dann Huff.
+A country pop album that blends contemporary country and pop influences, Some Hearts features production from Mark Bright and Dann Huff.
 It includes the singles "Jesus, Take the Wheel", "Don't Forget to Remember Me", "Before He Cheats", "Wasted", and the title track.
 Songs such as "Jesus, Take the Wheel" and "Before He Cheats" became major crossover hits, with the latter becoming one of the best-selling country singles of all time.

-Upon release, the album received generally positive reviews, with critics praising Underwood's vocal performance while noting its polished production.
+Upon release, Some Hearts received generally positive reviews, with critics praising Underwood's vocal performance while noting its polished production.
 It was a commercial success, debuting at number two on the Billboard 200 and topping the Top Country Albums chart, where it became the best-selling country album of both 2006 and 2007.
 Some Hearts earned Underwood multiple awards, including the Grammy Award for Best New Artist and Album of the Year at the Academy of Country Music Awards.
-Certified nine times Platinum by the RIAA, it remains the best-selling debut album by a solo female country artist and one of the most successful country albums of the 2000s.
+Certified nine times Platinum by the Recording Industry Association of America (RIAA), it remains the best-selling debut album by a solo female country artist and one of the most successful country albums of the 2000s.

 Background and development

-Underwood co-wrote "Jesus, Take the Wheel" with Brett James.
+Underwood co-wrote "Jesus, Take the Wheel" with Brett James (pictured).

 About the song "Jesus, Take the Wheel", co-writer Brett James said it was written at Hillary Lindsey's house, with the original title being "When Jesus Takes the Wheel", and that there was no specific artist in mind to record the song.
-In 2016, singer Hillary Scott said she was initially offered the song while Underwood was on American Idol.
+In 2016, singer Hillary Scott stated that she was initially offered the song while Underwood was on American Idol.
 Following her win, Underwood traveled back to her home in Oklahoma before heading again to Los Angeles for the American Idols Live tour rehearsals.
-At the time, Underwood told People, "This is my time to see the world.
+At the time, Underwood told People: "This is my time to see the world.
 Home will be there when I get back."
 She later bought her first home in the Nashville suburb of Franklin, Tennessee in November 2005 before selling it in 2007.
-Billboard article from October 2005 first announced the name of the debut album, but mentioned "I Ain't in Checotah Anymore" and "What Else You Got" as tracks, with the latter being cut from the finished record.
-According to co-writer Chris Tompkins, the song "Before He Cheats" was written in two hours at his home, and was initially meant for Gretchen Wilson's second album, with a more humorous delivery, until Underwood recorded it.
-Recording of the album took place in three months, while Underwood was touring, and she met with writers such as Hillary Lindsey and Rivers Rutherford at Karian Studios during a writing session.
+Billboard article, from October 2005, first announced the name of her debut studio album Some Hearts, mentioning "I Ain't in Checotah Anymore" and "What Else You Got" as its tracks, with the latter being cut from the finished record.

+According to co-writer Chris Tompkins, the song "Before He Cheats" was written in two hours at his home, and was initially meant for Gretchen Wilson's second studio album with a more humorous delivery, until Underwood recorded it.
+Recording of Some Hearts took place in three months, while Underwood was touring, and she met with writers such as Hillary Lindsey and Rivers Rutherford at Karian Studios during a writing session.